Frederick Wolseley: National Museum of Australia

 There is a Wolseley brand two-stand portable shearing plant in the collection of the National Museum of Australia in Canberra.
-Manufactured in Birmingham, England, around 1930, the shearing plant is powered by a 32-volt, three horse-power single-cylinder petrol engine, mounted on a wooden trolley base with four cast iron wheels.
+Manufactured in Birmingham, England, around 1930, the shearing plant is powered by a 32-volt, three horsepower single-cylinder petrol engine, mounted on a wooden trolley base with four cast iron wheels.
 The plant incorporated a revolutionary mechanised shearing handpiece, one of which is also in the museum's collection.
 The engine is painted green and inscribed with the brand name Wolseley, and has a metal manufacturer's plate which reads: Wolseley Sheep Shearing Machine Company Ltd Birmingham England.
 The plant, weighing 550 kg, was used on a sheep property named 'Emoh Ruo' in the Rockley-Black Springs area of New South Wales.
 It was used by Roy and George Keogh between 1948 and 1976.